 Bot – Alright.
 Searching for a flight for 10th of October and return for 15th october.
 Here are the results.

 Here, the bot collects the basic information from the user, processes it and displays the search results to the user.
 To create this conversation flow using Lex lets first discuss the terminology and concepts used in Lex console.
 You can create a free account in Amazon Lex to build your chatbot.

 An intent represents an action that the user wants to perform.
 When an end-user interacts with the bot, the user’s query is matched to the best intent available in the bot.
-Every intent has a set of Sample utterance.
-You can use Sample utterance to match the user’s query with an intent.
+Every intent has a set of Sample utterances.
+You can use the Sample utterance to match the user’s query with an intent.
 You can configure a bot to support multiple intents.
 These combined intents can handle a complete conversation.

-This is the collection of possible expressions what an end-user might say.
-These are basically phrases which mean the same as our defined intent.
+This is the collection of possible expressions that an end-user might say.
+These are basically phrases that mean the same as our defined intent.
 Let’s go back to our flight booking bot.
 There are multiple ways to ask a bot to book your flight:

 Book me a flight to New York.

 I want to go on a trip to New York.